 "Logan" is a story about two teenage brothers, Tyler and Logan.
 Logan, the younger of the two, has got his mind set on a seemingly impossible project which turns out to be much harder than ...

-Thirteen year-old city brat Ben (Brandon Tyler Russell) has done it again... and his struggling, single mother (Mira Sorvino) has had enough of him getting into mischief.
+Thirteen year-old city brat Ben (Brandon Tyler Russell) has done it again, and his struggling, single mother (Mira Sorvino) has had enough of him getting into mischief.
 Now, Ben has to ...
 See full summary »

-David M. Evans
+David Mickey Evans

 Brandon Tyler Russell,

 "Logan" is a story about two teenage brothers, Tyler and Logan.
 Logan, the younger of the two, has got his mind set on a seemingly impossible project which turns out to be much harder than he could ever imagine.
 At the turn of an unexpected tragedy, the brothers' relationship is altered forever and Tyler is challenged to do whatever it takes to see his little brother's project succeed, even if that means risking it all.Written by

 5 of 10 people found this review helpful.

 Was this review helpful to you?